Eaviwolph/GitGubSearch/README.md

 # GitHubSearch
 A GitHub Search server implemented in Go (backend) and html/css/js (frontend)

-__githubSearch.go__ contains a main that start the server and a command parser
+__githubSearch.go__ contains a main that start the server and a command parser.
-__gitAPISearch/gitAPISearch.go__ contains all searching logic and can be reused to get Data from GitHub Html code is located in __template__
+__gitAPISearch/gitAPISearch.go__ contains all searching logic and can be reused to get Data from GitHub by calling gitAPISearch.GetSearch with the query and the number of repo wanted.
+Html code is located in __template__.
-All resources linked to templates are located in __web__
+All resources linked to templates are located in __web__.

-The program can be started by running the command
+The program can be started by running the command:
 `go run githubSearch.go`